toobababar/azure-translation-en-ar/README.md

-# azure-translation-en-ar
-Azure Translation service SDK used to build app for english to arabic translation.

 # English to Arabic Translator using Azure AI SDK

 This is a simple Python application that uses the **Azure Translator service SDK** to translate English text into Arabic.
 It leverages Azure's powerful AI translation capabilities and is ideal for experimenting with cloud-based NLP.